Bobrovsky stops 36 shots in Panthers’ 2-1 win over Coyotes

 Kuemper was solid in his return after missing 28 games with a lower-body injury, stopping 23 shots.
 He gave up a goal to Frank Vatrano in the second period and Hoffman’s 25th of the season on a power play in the third.

-Brad Richardson scored for Arizona, which missed on numerous good scoring chances to lose for the third time in four games.
+Brad Richardson scored for Arizona, which lost for the third time in four games.

-”We didn’t capitalize.
-That’s it,” Coyotes coach Rick Tocchet said. ”We had a lot of chances, they didn’t have much and we didn’t score.
-That’s the game.”

 The NHL’s highest-scoring team early in the season, Florida has struggled since the All-Star break, slipping to 11th in the Eastern Conference.
 General manager Dave Tallon opted to shake things up a little at the trade deadline, sending center Vincent Trocheck to Carolina for Erik Haula, Lucas Wallmark and a pair of prospects.